SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 5. Magnolia Brewing Company

-Serving traditional pub food such as fish and chips and burgers, you can enjoy a touch of history whilst washing down your food with one of the breweries' superb ales.
+They serve traditional pub food, such as fish and chips and burgers, and you can enjoy a touch of history while washing down your food with one of the brewery's superb ales.

-I love the Magnolia Fivey Time, a classic pale ale at 5.6% ABV, but if you want something with a kick the Cloud Cover Hazy IPA at 8% makes for a great choice.
+I love the Magnolia Fivey Time, a classic pale ale at 5.6% ABV, but if you want something with a kick, the Cloud Cover Hazy IPA at 8% is a great choice.

 >> More things to see and do in the Haight-Ashbury District